anoosragh69/sakura_vendor_addons/README.md

 # Addons for Project Sakura

 This Contains,
 1. Accents
 2. OPLAUNCHER Port by MrSluffy
 3. FOD resources from CrDroid

-To build Oneplus launcher instead of Trebuchet add SAKURA_OPLAUNCHER=true to your device tree.
+4. Other resources from SuperiorOS